Kiik913/Happy-Birthday-Sonakshi-Full-webpage-With-google-forced-limitations-/README.md

 - Add music controls for a "Happy Birthday Sonakshi" song.
 - Add more surprise modes (e.g., `/memories`, `/gallery`, `/game`).
 - Social share buttons (WhatsApp, Instagram, etc.) for quick sharing.
+-  You can use "I love you" for theme cosimise and chage the name.

 ---